M8 Greyhound: World War II

 In the European Theater, the M8 received "varied acceptance."
 Its on-road performance was generally good, and it was armed and armored well enough for reconnaissance missions.
-On the contrary, the turning radius was considered too wide, and the engine was considered underpowered, routinely experiencing problems such as overheating from being run at high output continuously and/or having its ventilation louvers obstructed by personal equipment stored on the rear of the vehicle.
+On the other hand, the turning radius was considered too wide, and the engine was considered underpowered, routinely experiencing problems such as overheating from being run at high output continuously and/or having its ventilation louvers obstructed by personal equipment stored on the rear of the vehicle.
 Large numbers were regularly under repair, gaining the vehicle a reputation of being unreliable.
 Off-road mobility, especially on soft ground like mud or snow, was poor; in the mountainous terrain of Italy and in the Northwest European winter, the M8 was more or less restricted to roads, which greatly reduced its value as a reconnaissance vehicle.
 It was also very vulnerable to landmines.
 In February 1944, an add-on armor kit was designed to provide an extra quarter-inch of belly armor to reduce landmine vulnerability.
 Some crews also placed sandbags on the floor to make up for the thin belly armor.
 Another problem was that commanders often used their reconnaissance squadrons for fire support missions, for which the thinly-armored M8 was ill-suited.
 When it encountered German armored reconnaissance units, the M8 could easily penetrate their armor with its 37 mm gun.
 Conversely, its own thin armor was vulnerable to the 20 mm autocannons that German scout cars were equipped with.

 Due to mobility problems with the M8, namely with regards to its suspension, the US Army's Special Armored Vehicle Board recommended the development of a new six-wheeled armored car which matched the M8's dimensions and size but was equipped with an articulated, independently sprung suspension system.
-Two prototypes, the Studebaker T27 and Chevrolet T28 were trialled by the US and also reviewed by the British Armed Forces.
-The new armored car program was shelved and then permanently cancelled due to the end of the war, as impetus and funding for new military development projects had plummeted.
-The fleet of preexisting M8 and M20 armored cars was then considered more than adequate for the postwar US Army, which was demobilizing thousands of personnel and already had large stockpiles of equipment surplus to its requirements.
+Two prototypes, the Studebaker-developed T27 Armored Car and the T28 designed by Chevrolet were trialed by the US and also reviewed by the British Armed Forces.
+Although the T28 was standardized as the M28 and marked for production by Ford, the new armored car program was shelved and then permanently cancelled due to the end of the war, as impetus and funding for new military development projects had plummeted.
+The fleet of M8 and M20 armored cars already available was then considered more than adequate for the postwar US Army, which was demobilizing thousands of personnel and already had large stockpiles of equipment surplus to its requirements.